ptrpaws/old-website/_posts/2021-01-04-Quest-Account-Logout.md

 *Maybe that's all you have been looking for, as just using an Oculus account doesn't have the side effects of this method (except nonfunctional Facebook social features).
 Note however that this might cease to work in 2022-2023, when (if) Facebook is going to force existing unmerged accounts to merge.*

 ### Sideloading the APK
-If you already know how to sideload an APK to the Quest just download the APK from step 1.
+If you already know how to sideload an APK to the Quest, just download the APK from step 1.
 1. Download the Oculess.apk from [here](https://github.com/basti564/Oculess/releases)
 2. Follow this [Video Guide](https://youtu.be/RoIXxIfRNTw?t=125) by "Virtual Reality Oasis"
 3. Click this icon in Sidequest